afrigeri/geologic-symbols-qgis/README.md

 Remember to follow these simple guidelines:
 1. Symbols should comply as much as possible with the original instructions.
 If something can not be replicated, just indicate it in the issue tracker for future reference.
 2. __Naming__: all the symbols should be named as follow: [code or id] : [Description].
 This way it will be much more easier to use the symbols in QGIS.
-3. For __asymmetric symbols__, convention here is to draw features clockwise.
+3. For __asymmetric symbols__, convention here is to draw features clockwise, or leave the symbol to the left of the line.
+For example, the downthrown block of a normal fault is stays on the left of the line.

 ## Usage notes and conventions